epaitz/jsapi-angular-ngrx-ds2021/src/app/README.md

         </mat-toolbar-row>
     </mat-toolbar>

-The next element in the toolbar row is a normal HTML button that uses the Angular Material mat-button directive and additional Flex Layout directives added.
+The next element in the toolbar row is a normal HTML button that uses the Angular Material mat-button directive and additional Flex Layout directives.

       <button mat-button [matMenuTriggerFor]="headerMenu" fxShow="true" fxHide.gt-sm>
         <mat-icon>menu</mat-icon>